buddhamagnet/cv/README.md

 of cool startups, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).

-BUZZWORD ALERT: I am a poyglot full-stack programmer - in my current project I am making heavy use of [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) and the previous project was a microservice architecture build involving [Go](https://golang.org/), AWS and a slew of cloud technologies.
-I'm fascinated by functional programming and reactive systems.
+BUZZWORD ALERT: I am a poyglot full-stack programmer - right now I am making heavy use of [Go](https://golang.org) and my substantial time at The Economist means I have pretty much worked on every part of the stack.
+Technologies used in the projects listed below so far include [Go](https://golang.org), [React](https://reactjs.org/), [Redux](http://redux.js.org/), [GraphQL](http://graphql.org/), a slew of AWS technologies including Lambda, SQS, SNS, Code Pipeline, EC2, ECR (we use Docker), Elastic Beanstalk and S3.

 ## MOST RECENT PROJECTS